Sergey Kovalev: Kovalev vs. Eleider Álvarez

 On 18 March, a deal was made for Kovalev to defend his WBO title against Browne at the Hulu Theater at Madison Square Garden on HBO.
 A date as early as 23 June was discussed but not finalized.
-On 6 April, Browne was arrested for domestic violence, and on 18 April, Kovalev announced he would instead fight longtime WBC mandatory Eleider Álvarez (23–0, 11 KOs) in the summer of 2018 instead.
-Michel, promoterfor both Álvarez and Stevenson, was unable to come up with an agreement for a step aside fee for Álvarez to allow Stevenson to fight Badou Jack in May 2018; Alvarez's manager Stephane Lepine then contacted Main Events for a possible fight.
-On 4 August, the fight took place at the Hard Rock Hotel & Casino in Atlantic City, New Jersey. Álvarez won the fight via TKO in round 7 to claim the WBO title. Álvarez explained that part of the game plan was to wait for Kovalev to tire.
-Referee David Fields stopped the fight.
+On 6 April, Browne was arrested for domestic violence, and on 18 April, Kovalev announced he would instead fight long-time WBC mandatory Eleider Álvarez (23–0, 11 KOs) in the summer of 2018 instead.
+Michel, promoter for both Álvarez and Stevenson, was unable to come up with an agreement for a step aside fee for Álvarez to allow Stevenson to fight Badou Jack in May 2018; Álvarez's manager Stephane Lepine then contacted Main Events for a possible fight.
+On 4 August, the fight took place at the Hard Rock Hotel & Casino in Atlantic City, New Jersey.

+The arena was a sell-out with a crowd of 5,642 in attendance.
+In a shocking upset, Álvarez won the fight via TKO in round 7 to claim the WBO title.
+Kovalev was knocked down three times in the seventh round before the fight was stopped.
+For the first six rounds, Kovalev fought well.
+He used his jab and landed right hands on the outside.
+Kovalev headed into round 7 ahead on the scorecards, 59–55, 59–55 and 58–56, but was caught and dropped hard by a one-two combination.
+He beat the count, but instead of trying to hold Álvarez in a clinch, he attempted to brawl, only to be dropped a further two times.
+Referee David Fields decided to stop the bout, with the time of stoppage at 2:45 of the round. Álvarez was detaining himself to the midway point of the fight before letting off some power shots. Álvarez explained that part of the game plan was to wait for Kovalev to tire.